nanobox-io/nanobox-guides/articles/mysql/connect.md

 When using Nanobox, projects are meant to be both portable and secure.
 In order for your project to be both, you should use environment variables in your MySQL connections.

 ## Use Environment Variables to Connect
-In your app's connection to MySQL, used the auto-generated environment variables.
+In your app's connection to MySQL, use the auto-generated environment variables.

 ```php
 # php connection example